 Christine Godwin | SYF Senior Practitioner and Trainer

-Christine has been a practitioner of cognitive behavioural therapy for the NHS, a full-time reflexologist since 1994 and has been teaching yoga and practicing yoga therapy for 15 years.
-She first started training as a yoga therapist to work with her son Jacob who has Down syndrome.
-From the early inspiration and practical experience of Jacob, Christine extended her teaching and yoga therapy to include Hatha yoga and yoga nidra classes, classes for adults and children with disabilities and/or learning difficulties and one to one yoga therapy sessions.
-Jacob is now 17 and continues to be an inspiration as he grows older and his needs change.
-Christine has two other sons and lives and practices in west London.
+Christine has been a therapeutic yoga practitioner for 17 years and a full-time reflexologist since 1994.
+She first started training as a yoga therapist to work with her son Jacob who has Down Syndrome.
+From this early inspiration and practical experience of Jacob, Christine extended her teaching and yoga therapy to include hatha yoga and yoga nidra classes, classes for adults and children with disabilities and/or learning difficulties and one to one yoga therapy sessions.
+Jacob is now 19 and continues to be an inspiration as he grows older and his needs change.
+Christine lives and practices in London and enjoys working with people of all abilities and sharing her experience in this field.

 Dhara Mel Nortcliffe | Senior SYF Practitioner and Trainer